Ask the Experts: Pneumococcal

 Available brands of MenACWY, including MenACWY-CRM (Menveo, GSK), MenACWY-TT (MenQuadfi, Sanofi), as well as the pentavalent MenABCWY (Penbraya, Pfizer), may be administered at the same time or any time before or after any pneumococcal vaccine.

 Per the CDC “General Best Practices Guidelines for Immunization”, self-reported doses of influenza and PPSV23 are acceptable.
 All other vaccines must be documented with a written, dated record.
-This means that if a patient reasonably recalls receiving a PPSV23 after turning 65, you may accept that as a history of PPSV23 and administer either PCV15 or PCV20.
+This means that if a patient reasonably recalls receiving a PPSV23 after turning 65, you may accept that as a history of PPSV23 and administer a recommended pneumococcal conjugate vaccine option (PCV20, or PCV21).

 No. ACIP does not identify people who use smokeless tobacco products or vaping as being at increased risk for invasive pneumococcal disease or as being in a risk group recommended for vaccination.

 No, unless chronic lung disease is present, which puts them at increased risk of pneumococcal disease.
-PCV20 alone or PCV15 followed one year later by PPSV23 is recommended for current smokers of cigarettes age 19 through 64 years (see www.cdc.gov/mmwr/volumes/71/wr/pdfs/mm7104a1-H.pdf).
+PCV20 or PCV21 alone or PCV15 followed one year later by PPSV23 is recommended for current smokers of cigarettes age 19 through 49 years (see www.cdc.gov/mmwr/volumes/71/wr/pdfs/mm7104a1-H.pdf).

 No. ACIP does not designate people who smoke marijuana, but not cigarettes, as being in a risk group for vaccination.
 ACIP has not been presented evidence of an increased risk of pneumococcal disease among regular marijuana smokers.

-Recommendations vary among adults depending upon age, pneumococcal vaccination history (including PCV13, PCV15, PCV20, and PPSV23), and pneumococcal vaccine products available:
+Recommendations vary among adults depending upon age, pneumococcal conjugate (PCV) or polysaccharide (PPSV) vaccination history (including PCV13, PCV15, PCV20, PCV21, and PPSV23), and pneumococcal vaccine products available:

-• Adults age 19 or older with diabetes and no history of receiving any PCV20 or other pneumococcal vaccination as an adult should receive either PCV20 alone or a series of PCV15 followed in one year by PPSV23.
+• Adults age 19 or older with diabetes and no history of receiving any pneumococcal vaccination as an adult should receive either PCV20 or PCV21 alone or a series of PCV15 followed in one year by PPSV23.
 No further doses are recommended.

-• People with diabetes who are age 19 through 64 and have already received one dose of PPSV23 may receive either one dose of PCV20 or PCV15 alone one year after the dose of PPSV23; no further doses of PPSV23 are recommended.
+• People with diabetes who are age 19 through 49 and have already received one dose of PPSV23 may receive one dose of any of the currently recommended PCV options (PCV15, PCV20, or PCV21) one year after the dose of PPSV23; no further doses of PPSV23 are recommended.

-• People with diabetes turning 65 who received PCV13 and PPSV23 before age 65, should receive either one dose of PCV20 or PPSV23.
-PCV20 should be given at least 5 years after the last pneumococcal vaccination.
-If using PPSV23, it should be given at least 5 years after the last dose of PPSV23 and at least one year after the last PCV.
+• People with diabetes and age 50 or older who received PCV13 and PPSV23 before age 50, should receive one dose of PCV20 or PCV21.
+PCV20 or PCV21 should be given at least 5 years after the last pneumococcal vaccination.

-• People with diabetes who have already received PCV13 and have received a PPSV23 vaccination since turning 65 are not routinely recommended to receive any additional doses of pneumococcal vaccine.
-They have the option to receive a dose of PCV20 at least 5 years after their most recent pneumococcal vaccination on the basis of shared clinical decision-making, based upon their risk of pneumococcal disease and desire for additional protection.
+• People with diabetes who received PCV13 at any point and have received a PPSV23 vaccination since turning 65 are not routinely recommended to receive any additional doses of pneumococcal vaccine.
+However, they have the option to receive a dose of PCV20 or PCV21 at least 5 years after their most recent pneumococcal vaccination on the basis of shared clinical decision-making, based upon their risk of pneumococcal disease and desire for additional protection.

 No.